ernest-bruce/human-internet/internet_plan/internet_plan.md

 · others are trying to [lobby-lawmakers](https://ernestbruce.tumblr.com/post/180322418655/achieving-digital-happiness-regulating-the) to weaken or curtail these laws
 · some companies are coming up with solutions that help data·brokers and data·consumers to adapt their computing systems to the new environment

-Peoples•Cloud is the people·centric solution that solves the problem from both sides:
+Peoples·Cloud is the people·centric solution that solves the problem from both sides:

   * it provides people with infrastructure and effective controls over their personal·information through a reliable and effective identity, authentication, and authorization system
   * it also gives data·brokers and data·consumers a way to reduce their exposure to personal·information while continuing to execute their business prerogatives